salihmarangoz/capsicum_superellipsoid_detector/README.md

 - **`p_missing_surfaces_threshold`: 0.015**

-  - Points sampled with projected fibonacci sphere method are compared to the input data points.
+  - In meters.
+Points sampled with projected fibonacci sphere method are compared to the input data points.
 If the distance is higher than the threshold sampled point is marked as a missing surface point.

 - **`p_min_cluster_size`: 100**